 Health and Conditions 🏥

-Dalmatians are vulnerable to more health problems than Golden Retrievers, but the Goldmatian is susceptible to the same conditions as their parents.
+Dalmatians are vulnerable to more health problems than Golden Retrievers, but the Goldmatians are susceptible to the same conditions as their parents.
 Reputable breeders screen their dogs for inherited diseases, and it’s vital to find a breeder that ensures their breeding stock is healthy.

 Male vs Female